Policies and Compliance

 The Tax Bar, unlike many other areas of the Bar, considers itself clearly within the remit of the regulated sector.
 Therefore this requires us to take steps to identify not just the Professional client (i.e. those instructing us) but also the lay client, by requesting Money Laundering Client information.

 Charlotte is committed to providing a first class service to all clients.
-However, should you have cause to complain, Chambers’ complaints procedure is set out below.
+However, should you have cause to complain, please let us know as soon as possible.

 As she is a sole practitioner, she does not have anyone else within Chambers to refer your complaint to, but she would happily discuss the matter with colleagues at another set of Chambers or the Bar Standards Board in order to get an alternative and independent point of view.